CBI predicts skilled worker gap as recovery takes hold

 The CBI predicted in its report 'Ready to Grow: business priorities for education and skills', that as demand for qualified people rose, those without skills would be less in demand.

-And despite the recession, nearly half of employers said they were already having difficulty recruiting staff with skills in science, technology, engineering and maths, with manufacturers and science-related businesses finding it hardest to find staff.'No Psychology'
+And despite the recession, nearly half of employers said they were already having difficulty recruiting staff with skills in science, technology, engineering and maths, with manufacturers and science-related businesses finding it hardest to find staff.

 The CBI's director general Richard Lambert urged the new government to take a lead.